baijanathTharu/javascript-data-structures-algorithms/problem-solving-patterns/README.md

 ### Example:

-- \_Write a function for finding longest unique sequence of characters in a string.
+- _Write a function for finding longest unique sequence of characters in a string._
 - _Write a function called maxSubArraySum which accepts an array of integers and a number called n.
 The function should calculate the maximum sum of n consecutive elements in the array._

+## Divide and Conquer Pattern

+- Divide the data set into smaller pieces and then repeat with the subset of the data.
+- Can decrease the time complexity tremendously.
+- Binary Search, QuickSort, MergeSort, etc are examples of divide and conquer.

+### Example:

+- _Given sorted array of integers, write a function called search that accepts a value and returns the index where the value passed to the function is located.
+If the value is not found, return -1._